 Siquijor has an interesting history.
-It’s called the “Mystic Island”, since people used to believe that the locals in Siquijor practice magic.
-There are also stories of aswangs (a mythic creature who flies and eats people) and mambabarangs (a kind of black witch).
+It’s called the “Mystic Island” since it is said that the locals in Siquijor used to practice magic.
+There are also stories of aswang (a mythic creature who flies and eats people) and mambabarang (a kind of black witch).

 If you haven’t done research you might not know about its background at all.
 Over the years, Siquijor has slowly been getting into the main tourists’ radar and becoming a favorite especially of foreign backpack travelers.
 It’s likely that island attractions such as Cambugahay Falls and Salagdoong Beach will get more crowded soon, but if you want to get away from the scene you always find a hidden waterfall or empty beach coves to visit.